-The limestone coast towards the border with Victoria makes an ideal self drive trip when combined with neighbouring state Victoria’s popular Great Ocean Road.
-The Limestone Coast is one of Australia’s best kept secrets, an untouched region of waterways, wetlands and lagoons, glorious beaches and World Heritage-listed caves.
+The limestone coast towards the border with Victoria makes an ideal self-drive trip when combined with neighbouring state Victoria’s popular Great Ocean Road.
+The Limestone Coast is one of Australia’s best-kept secrets, a whole region of waterways, wetlands and lagoons, glorious beaches and World Heritage-listed caves.
 Australia’s driest state is also home to the magnificent Murray River that winds its way through more than 650 kilometres of the state.

 Travelling is all about discovering different ways of life, and South Australia offers a very distinctive lifestyle in Coober Pedy!

-This eccentric frontier town 500 miles north of Adelaide is the world’s unofficial opal mining capita.
+This eccentric frontier town 500 miles north of Adelaide is the world’s unofficial opal mining capital.
 With more than 70 opal fields, it supplies the majority of the world’s gem quality opal.

 The easiest way to visit Coober Pedy is as a stop on the iconic Ghan railway journey that runs from Adelaide through the heart of Australia to Alice Springs and on to Darwin in the Northern Territory.
-There are a number of options for the train, we can talk you through which would suit you best.
+There are some options for the train; we can talk you through which would suit you best.

 If you’d like to include visit Australia and include any of these South Australia> highlights in your trip, I can help recommend accommodation, tours, car hire or cool campervans – whatever suits your style and budget best, just contact Grainne.